scacela/backup_scheduler/README.md

 7. Check `backup_stdouterr.log` to monitor the logs associated with your latest process where `backup.py` is running.

-8. You can adjust the configurations in `config.ini` as needed.
-After updates are made to `config.ini`, repeat step 6 to perform backups based on your updated configurations.

-9. Monitor details about the process(es) that your script is running on:
+8. Monitor details about the process(es) that your script is running on:

     ```
     ps aux | grep backup.py
     ```

-10. To stop producing backups from a particular process, terminate the process by executing the following command, replacing `MY_PROCESS_ID` with your own.
+9. To stop producing backups from a particular process, terminate the process by executing the following command, replacing `MY_PROCESS_ID` with your own.

     ```
     kill -9 MY_PROCESS_ID